• Home

 Follow the automated recommendations for bid changes to exercise better budget management.
 A suggested bid increase or reduction can help you generate more ad clicks or save on costs.

-You may wonder how many more impressions you would get if you raise your bids by $0.10.
+You may wonder how many more impressions you would get if you raised your bids by $0.10.
 With the bid simulator, you don’t need to wonder anymore.
 This tool makes projections on proposed bids, showing you estimates for the click, cost, and impression data that your ads would receive if you adjust keyword bids.

 The enhanced cost-per-click strategy will maximize your conversions for manual bidding while maintaining the current cost-per-conversion.
 Google accomplishes this by targeting ad auctions where you are more likely to win, and then it raises your Max CPC bid to bid aggressively for specific keywords.
 Furthermore, this automated strategy also reduces keyword bids in auctions that are less likely to lead to sales or conversions.
 As a result, it is an excellent tool for improving your return on advertising spend (ROAS).